8.5. Ring Buffer and Local Buffer

 Vacuum-processing:

-The ring buffer is released immediately after use.
+PostgreSQL releases the ring buffer immediately after use.

-The benefit of the ring buffer is clear: If a backend process reads a large table without a ring buffer, all pages stored in the buffer pool may be evicted, reducing the cache hit ratio.
-The ring buffer prevents this by providing a temporary buffer area for large tables.
+The benefit of the ring buffer is clear.
+If a backend process reads a large table without a ring buffer, the operation may evict all pages in the buffer pool, reducing the cache hit ratio.
+The ring buffer prevents this by providing a dedicated temporary area for large tables.

 For sequential scans, a 256 KB ring is used.
 That’s small enough to fit in L2 cache, which makes transferring pages from OS cache to shared buffer cache efficient.
 Even less would often be enough, but the ring must be big enough to accommodate all pages in the scan that are pinned concurrently. (snip)

-Figure 8.13 illustrates how two backends access the ring buffer using a sequential scan:
+Figure 8.13 illustrates how two backends access a ring buffer during a sequential scan:

-- Backend_1 and Backend_2 access the table loaded into the ring buffer.
+- Backend_1 and Backend_2 access the table pages loaded into the shared ring buffer.
 Backend_2 starts its sequential scan from the middle of the table.

 - After Backend_1 completes its scan, Backend_2 continues scanning the rest of the table, starting from the beginning and proceeding to the middle.